eshwar2006/EFI_-Victus-by-HP-Gaming-Laptop-15-fb0xxx/README.md

-dgpu and ethernet dosent work
+dgpu and wifi dosent work